What is an Invoice Payment? A Guide to Paying Vendors

 Final Thoughts

 Manual AP processes are inefficient, expensive, and error-prone.
-Moreover, reliance on paper checks often leads to missing out on early-pay discounts, rebates, and other opportunities to save money.
-If you’re looking to improve your invoice-to-pay process, consider adopting
+Moreover, reliance on paper checks often leads to missing early-pay discounts, rebates, and other opportunities to save money.
+If you want to improve your invoice-to-pay process, consider adopting

 Learn how MineralTree can help your organization adopt automation and streamline your invoice-to-pay processing today.